-Welcome to Fuerteventura
+Welcome to the Fuerteventura island website - Fuerteventura.com.

 With three thousand hours of sunshine a year, Fuerteventura is the closest Canary Island to the African coast with only 100km separating the 'Punta de la Entallada' from Cape Juby in Morroco and is the second largest (after Tenerife) of all the islands.